kreidler/SBus_Decoder/README.md

-# SBus_Decoder V3.11
+# SBus_Decoder V3.12

 ## Introduction
 This project enables an Arduino to receive up to 16 channels send from any S.Bus receiver, decode them and forward the signals as 16 PWM signals (for connecting servos or ESC) and / or up to two independent PPM channels.
 The way of handling the output can be configured via a Windows application.

-V3 enhances the capabilites with an option for RC functional modelling to confiure the channels as "Switches" to drive up to 14 standard relay modules (or DC SSR / Darlington array also).
+V3 enhances the capabilites with an option for RC functional modelling to confiure all channels as "Switches" to drive up to 16 standard relay modules or DC SSR / Darlington arrays also.

-* Connection of up to 16 servos or 14 relay modules in mixed manner
+* Connection of up to 16 servos or 16 relay modules in mixed manner
 * Generation of up to 2 independent PPM signals
 * Encoding up to 16 channels in each PPM
 * Reassign s.Bus channels to any outputs of the decoder and / or to any location of the PPM signal